There are a lot of reasons someone may choose to adopt transracially, but are they the right reasons?

 There is no shame in wanting a child of the same race.
 When you adopt transracially, you become the “poster family” for adoption.
 People stop you and ask about adoption.
 If you feel uncomfortable answering questions about adoption or race and would rather “blend in,” there is nothing wrong with you.

 We pursued adoption.
 We wanted a family.
 We didn’t care what our children looked like.
 We felt that we would love any child of any race and we would be able to overcome the issues that may arise.
 We also felt that our adoption was in God’s hands and He would put in our path the children He wanted us to have.
 But we didn’t go into transracial adoption with our eyes closed.
 We talked about the issues that may arise.
 We attended classes and spoke with transracial adoptive families.
-If you are considering transracial adoption, here are some questions you may want to discuss prior to adopting a child who is of another race:
+If you are considering transracial adoption, here are some questions you may want to discuss before adopting a child who is of another race:

 - Will our children of color be accepted by other people of their race?
 Will they be accepted by people of our race?
 Are we willing to distance ourselves from those who will not accept them, even if they are family?